RaghavapriyanSaravanapriyan/CLI_Student_management_system/README.md

 # CLI Student Management System

 A simple, command-line based student management system written in Python.
-This application allows users to perform basic CRUD (Create, Read, Update, Delete) operations on student profiles.
+This application allows users to perform basic CRUD (Create, Read, Update, Delete) operations on student profiles, as well as visualize student data.

 ## Features

-*   **View All Students**: Display a list of all existing student profiles in a clean, tabular format.
+*   **View All Students**: Display a list of all existing student profiles in a clean, tabular format using `pandas`.
-*   **Create New Profile**: Add a new student to the system.
+*   **Create New Profile**: Add a new student to the system with input validation for the year.
 *   **Browse Particular Profile**: Search for and display a specific student's profile using their registration number.
-*   **Edit Existing Profile**: Modify the details of an existing student.
+*   **Edit Existing Profile**: Modify the details of an existing student with input validation for the year.
 *   **Delete Profile**: Remove a student's profile from the system.
+*   **Visualize Student Data**: Generate and display histograms for CGPA, Previous CGPA, and Attendance using `pandas` and `matplotlib`.

 ## Prerequisites